 The average fee is around 0.25% per year, which means you can have a $50,000 Roth IRA managed for just $125 per year.

-That management will include portfolio creation, security selection, complete diversification, periodic portfolio rebalancing and dividend reinvestment.
-That’s a lot of investment management for such a small annual fee.
+That management will include portfolio creation, security selection, complete diversification, periodic portfolio rebalancing, and dividend reinvestment.
+That’s a lot of investment management for a relatively small annual fee.

 Best of all, a robo-advisor provides you with passive investment management.
 Other than funding your account, you have no other concerns in connection with your Roth IRA.
 All the mechanics of managing it will be handled for you, leaving you free to tend to the rest of your life.

-Now let’s move on to the nine best robo-advisors for Roth IRAs:
+Coming up, the best robo-advisors for Roth IRAs!

 Best for: Best all-around robo-advisor for Roth IRAs.

-Why SoFi Automated Investing is a good robo-advisor for Roth IRA: SoFi Automated Investing gets our vote for best all-around robo-advisor for Roth IRAs.
-They require no minimum initial investment, and no advisory fee.
+Why SoFi Automated Investing is a good robo-advisor for Roth IRA: SoFi Automated Investing gets our vote for the best all-around robo-advisor for Roth IRAs.
+The account requires no minimum initial investment and no advisory fee.
 You’ll also have access to financial advisors at no additional cost.
-SoFi has evolved into a full-service personal financial platform, but also provides SoFi Active Investing, in case you also want to hold some of your money in self-directed investments.
+SoFi has evolved into a full-service personal finance platform and also provides SoFi Active Investing.
+Active Investing is great for those who want to hold some of their money in self-directed investments.

 SoFi Automated Investing Pros: